-From the Home screen, tap Menu button (≡) > Switch Mode.
+1. From the Home screen, tap Menu > Switch Mode.

-Note: If the screen displays a red circle with an exclamation point and SWITCH TO AUTOMATED is disabled (grayed out), take the corrective action described on the screen before you try again.
+Note: If Switch is disabled (grayed out), take the corrective action described on the screen before you try again.

-2. Tap SWITCH.
+2. Tap Switch.

-22.2.
-Switching from Automated Mode to Manual Mode
+22.2 Switching from Automated Mode to Manual Mode

 When you switch from using Automated Mode to using Manual Mode, basal insulin will be delivered based on the Basal Program scheduled for the current time.
-If the CGM System is connected, you will still be able to view these values and use them in the SmartBolus Calculator while in Manual Mode.
+If the Sensor System is connected, you will still be able to view these values and use them in the SmartBolus Calculator while in Manual Mode.

-Cancel the Activity feature, if it is enabled.
+➤ Cancel the Activity feature if it is enabled.
 See "23.3.
-Canceling the Activity Feature" on page 303.
+Canceling the Activity Feature" on page 308.

-To switch to Manual Mode
+To switch to Manual Mode:

-From the Home screen, tap Menu button () > Switch Mode.
+From the Home screen, tap Menu > Switch Mode.

-Note: If the screen displays a red circle with an exclamation point and SWITCHTO MANUAL is disabled (grayed out), take the corrective action described on the screen before you try again.
+Note: If Switch is disabled (grayed out), take the corrective action described on the screen before you try again.

-2. Tap SWITCH.
+2. Tap Switch.